maestrano/mno-enterprise/README.md

-# mno-enterprise
-Maestrano Enterprise Engine
+# Maestrano Enterprise Engine

+The Maestrano Enterprise Engine can be included in a Rails project to as to boostrap an instance of Maestrano Enterprise Express.

+The goal of this engine is to provide a base that you can easily extend with custom style or logic.

 ## Install